SillyTavern/SillyTavern/.github/readme.md

 Since SillyTavern is only an interface, you will need access to an LLM backend to provide inference.
 You can use AI Horde for instant out-of-the-box chatting.
 Aside from that, we support many other local and cloud-based LLM backends: OpenAI-compatible API, KoboldAI, Tabby, and many more.
 You can read more about our supported APIs in [the FAQ](https://docs.sillytavern.app/usage/faq/).

+### Do I need a powerful PC to run SillyTavern?

+The hardware requirements are minimal: it will run on anything that can run NodeJS 18 or higher.
+If you intend to do LLM inference on your local machine, we recommend a 3000-series NVIDIA graphics card with at least 6GB of VRAM.
+Check your backend's documentation for more details.

-**Suggested Backends (not affiliated):**
+### Suggested Backends (not affiliated)

 * [AI Horde](https://aihorde.net/) - use models hosted by volunteers.
 Requires no further setup
 * [KoboldCpp](https://github.com/LostRuins/koboldcpp) - a community's favorite for running GGUF models locally
 * [tabbyAPI](https://github.com/theroyallab/tabbyAPI) - a popular, lightweight, locally-hosted exl2 inference API
 * [OpenRouter](https://openrouter.ai) - a single API for many cloud providers (OpenAI, Claude, Meta Llama, etc.) as well as popular community models.

-## Do I need a powerful PC to run SillyTavern?

-The hardware requirements are minimal: it will run on anything that can run NodeJS 18 or higher.
-If you intend to do LLM inference on your local machine, we recommend a 3000-series NVIDIA graphics card with at least 6GB of VRAM.
-Check your backend's documentation for more details.

 ## Questions or suggestions?